Government fines Citigroup $136 million for failing to fix longstanding internal control issues

 Citigroup was the go-to example of “too big to fail” after the 2008 financial crisis.
 Its near collapse and government rescue required Citi executives to slim down its massive balance sheet, sell off businesses it no longer needed and exit financial markets that it couldn't have a dominant position in.

-But because Citi was built up in the 1990s and early 2000s through a series of acquisitions and mergers, the company has numerous versions of software and internal systems that do not cooperate with one another.
-So while Citi is less complicated than it was in 2008, it's still a bank that regulators harbor serious concerns about to this day.
+Citi ballooned in size and complexity in the 1990s and early 2000s through a series of acquisitions and mergers in an effort at the time to make Citigroup a financial conglomerate that catered to every customer.
+But many of those acquired businesses had software and internal controls that do not cooperate with other parts of Citigroup.
+So while Citi is less complicated than it was in 2008, it's still a bank that regulators harbor serious concerns about to this day because the lack of internal communication could lead to problems.

 Banking regulators rejected Citi's “living will” in June.
 That document was supposed to show how Citigroup could be wound down safely and orderly in case of failure.